l-marchesi/junkEmailMover/README.md

 * Creating a documentation on how this works and can be configured.
 * add here, what the system needs.
 * Think about how it could be improved in the future.

+## Use cases for this small piece of software
+* configure and let it running on your Raspberry Pi.
+Your mail gets sorted/forwarded they way you like without using a bloated software
+* ... more to come